alexeysas/sdc-lines-detector/writeup_template.md

 ### Reflection

-###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+###

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.

+1. I converted the images to HSV color scheme and extract yellow and white color from the image - the most common color for the road lines.
+HSV is used as it better fits to this task then RGB.
+This step is mostly used for the optional challenge video due to its complex shadows nature.
+First two videos works fine with this step skipped,

+grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...